Reclaiming Mahisasura, Durga Puja, and Bengali Identity Politics

 Credit Nivedita Menon. https://caravandaily.com/who-was-mahishasura-a-santhal-poet-explains/

-In 2016 as similar protests ensued, they prompted police presence on JNU campus and a controversial response from Smriti Irani (Bharatiya Janata Party Human Resource and Development Minister).
+In 2016 as similar protests ensued, they prompted a police presence on JNU campus and a controversial response from Smriti Irani (BJP Human Resource and Development Minister).
 Irani quotes the pamphlet in a parliamentary speech shortly after the event suggesting it indicates a “depraved mentality” and that these students should be severely censured for their dangerous “anti-national” statements.
 Op-eds and blog posts linking the authors of the pamphlet to radical “communist” groups or craven political motivations spearheaded a state-sponsored effort to delegitimize these narratives by discrediting the sources.
-Organized by the JNU All India Backward Students’ Forum (AIBSF), Anil, a student leader of the group pushed back on these attacks, detailing how students “were celebrating Mahishasura Martyrdom Day because he [was] an icon for the adivasis and other marginalised people in India” (Sen 2014).
+Organized by the JNU All India Backward Students’ Forum (AIBSF), Anil, a student leader of the group pushed back on these attacks, detailing how students “were celebrating Mahiṣasura Martyrdom Day because he [was] an icon for the adivasis and other marginalised people in India” (Sen 2014).
 He went on to lament that one could not dishonor the citizens in this way since it was against the Indian Constitution (Sen 2014).
 In other words, the holiday was both recognition of Mahisasura’s sacred stature within Asur communities while also decrying oppressive conditions of caste inequality that continue to roil modern Indian society.

-Though beginning as a fight for recognition of tribal traditions and beliefs, celebration of Mahisasura and marking his death as a martyr is grounded in exposing casteist beliefs and oppressive savarna traditions that elide alternative and minoritarian beliefs and traditions in India.
+Though beginning as a fight for recognition of tribal traditions and beliefs, celebration of Mahisasura and marking his death as a martyr is grounded in exposing casteist beliefs and oppressive savarna traditions that elide alternative and minoritarian rituals. deities, and traditions in India.
 By reclaiming Mahisasura as a hero, Asurs excavate what they see as a stolen history and ensure that their competing narrative can find expression alongside Durga Puja celebrations.
 Indeed, as Anil notes, “no one says you shouldn’t worship Durga…But why must you show Mahisasura dying?”
 (Sen 2014).
 In essence, the alternative holiday attempts to find a place for the Asurs within the Navaratri celebrations.
-It does so by marking their quest for recognition of their ancestor as simultaneously a protest by adivasi communities against the social, cultural, and economic inequality that continue to plague disadvantaged castes and tribal communities under the guise of religious belief and tradition.
+It does so by marking their quest for recognition of their ancestor as simultaneously a protest by adivasi communities against the social, cultural, and economic inequities that continue to plague disadvantaged castes and tribal communities under the guise of religious belief and tradition.

 Roy, I. 2016.
 Transformative Politics and the Imagination of Mulnibasi in Bengal.
 In: Chandra, U., Heierstad, G. and Nielsen, K. B., eds., The Politics of Caste in West Bengal.
 London and New York: Routledge.